langchain-ai/langsmith-sdk/js/README.md

 # Evaluating Runs

+Check out the [LangSmith Testing & Evaluation dos](https://docs.smith.langchain.com/docs/evaluation/) for up-to-date workflows.

-You can run evaluations directly using the LangSmith client.
+For generating automated feedback on individual runs, you can run evaluations directly using the LangSmith client.

 ```ts
 import { StringEvaluator } from "langsmith/evaluation";